antooni/blockchain-homework-assignment/README.md

 2. Develop the indexer and commit the code.
 3. Write SQL queries or create table/view commands and save them into one or more SQL files, which you should commit to the repository.
 4. Push the code to GitHub.
 If you prefer to keep the repository private, invite `jamo` as a reader, or alternatively, send it as a zip file.

+## Blockchain RPC Options

+You have **flexibility in choosing your blockchain and RPC endpoint**:

+### Option 1: Anvil
+We provide an Anvil-based local RPC node that starts instantly and supports standard `eth_*` JSON-RPC methods.

+### Option 2: Your Own Chain/RPC
+Alternatively, you can:
+- Run your own blockchain node (Ethereum mainnet, Polygon, Arbitrum, etc.)
+- Use public RPC endpoints (Infura, Alchemy, QuickNode, etc.)
+- Use any EVM-compatible chain with standard JSON-RPC methods

+**Please document which chain/RPC you chose in your submission.**

 ## Goals: